-The German vocational education and training system, known as the dual training scheme, is highly recognized worldwide due to its combination of theory and training embedded in a real-life work environment.
+The German vocational education and training system, also known as the dual training system, is highly recognized worldwide due to its combination of theory and training embedded in a real-life work environment.

 The dual system is firmly established in the German education system.
 The main characteristic of the dual system is cooperation between mainly small and medium sized companies, on the one hand, and publicly funded vocational schools, on the other.
 This cooperation is regulated by law.
-Trainees typically spend part of each week at a vocational school and the other part at a company or they may spend longer periods at each place before alternating.
+Trainees in the dual system typically spend part of each week at a vocational school and the other part at a company, or they may spend longer periods at each place before alternating.
+Dual training usually lasts two to three-and-a-half years.

 The German dual system offers an excellent approach to skill development, covering initial vocational education and training, further vocational education and training, careers, employability, occupational competence and identity.
 Thanks to the dual system, Germany enjoys low youth unemployment and high skill levels.